Q&A with Sam & Louise

 At the moment it’s my Spider belt.
 I’ve always used dual straps like the holdfast, but after a car accident recently i’m really having to look after my back, neck and shoulders.
 The Spider belt has been a godsend, taking the weight off of these areas.

 Long term, it’s been our Think Tank airport security case.
 It was one of our first “big” purchases and you’d barely know it was used.
-It has been with us for over 200 weddings and there’s barely a mark on it.
+It has been with us for over 200 weddings and there’s hardly a mark on it.
 And that’s no reflection on us, Sam in particular is heavy handed- it’s just built to last and is so versatile.

 Biggest mistake purchase/regret purchase?

-I don’t think there’s been one big one, but we spent a lot of money on crap in our first few years.
-Buying non branded batteries I think it a stupid idea and false economy.
+I don’t think there’s been one big one, but we spent a lot of money on rubbish in our first few years.
+Buying non branded batteries I think is a stupid idea and false economy.
 I used to go through 2-3 a day in our first couple of years and you’d often get error messages.
 At the time £60 or so for a single canon battery seemed like a big investment, but ours have been going for over 5 years and still last all day.